nnset/iot-cloud-connector/README.md

 | Control API | To do.  |
 | Connections handler  | This is your code, here you define communications protocol and business rules.
 We have coded some samples such as a Web sockets handler in order to help you with this. |

+If you have a strong Go or software development background, you may skip the rest and go to [how to write your own logic](#how-to-write-your-own-business-logic).

 ### Quick example